Kaholo/kaholo-plugin-bitbucket/README.md

 After installing the plugin on Kaholo, on your Bitbucket repository, create a new webhook and set the URL required by each method.

-Whenever creating a new Trigger in Kaholo, you can specify the following:
-* Repository URL: The repository which pushing to will start the execution (e.g https://github.com/Kaholo/kaholo-plugin-GithubTrigger.git)
-* Branch : The branch which pushing to will start the execution

 ## Git Push:
 This trigger whenever there is a push to a repository.